Lere10/Lere10/README.md

 - 🌳 Meanwhile, I have been working on some personal projects and freelance jobs.
 - 🌱 I’m currently exploring Node.js and Express.js, looking forward to getting started with Vue and Angular soon.
 - 👨‍🎓 Digital systems & media degree @ Federal University of Ceara.
-- 📐 I'm a former designer with 4 years experience in UX/UI and Graphic design.
+- 📐 I'm a former designer with experience in UX/UI and Graphic design.
 - ✍️ Currently in 15/19 sprint bootcamp of TripleTen WebDevelopment school.
 - 💬 Ask me about anything!
 - 📫 Email me at [leredsb10@gmail.com](mailto:leredsb10@gmail.com).